USEPA/WNTR/documentation/disaster_models.rst

 To model the impact of a power outage on a specific pump:

 .. literalinclude:: ../examples/disaster_scenarios.py
-   :lines: 30
+   :lines: 31

-The method :class:`~wntr.network.model.WaterNetworkModel.add_pump_outage` adds time controls to a pump to start and stop a power outage.
+The method :class:`~wntr.network.elements.Pump.add_outage` adds time controls to a pump to start and stop a power outage.
 When simulating power outages, consider placing check bypasses around pumps and check valves next to reservoirs.